smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata.md

 # IANA Considerations {#iana}

-This document extends the token type registry defined in {{Section 8.2.1 of !PROTOCOL}} with two new entries described in the following sub-sections.
+This document extends the token type registry defined in {{Section 8.2.1 of !BASIC-PROTOCOL}} with two new entries described in the following sub-sections.

 ## Privately Verifiable Token Type